I was talking to him over the phone.

 The Throat Chakra is responsible for your speaking abilities, and it’s a no-brainer that you should activate it.

 Let me share a simple technique that can help you open your Throat Chakra:

 Before going to bed, sit with your eyes closed.
 Now, visualise a soft sky-blue-coloured-ball revolving in your throat area.
-If visualizing doesn’t come easily to you, then just think.
-That’ll also work.
+If visualising doesn’t come easily to you, then think about it will also work.

 That was easy-peasy, right?

 In the morning, when you wake up, don’t get out of bed.
 Lie there for a while with your eyes closed.
 Again, imagine that sky-blue-coloured-ball revolving and massaging your Throat Chakra.

 Do this exercise daily in the morning and before going to bed.
 Within days you shall notice improvements, not only in your speech but also in the way you express yourself.
 You shall be more honest and truthful in your day-to day-conversations that’ll help you gain the trust of people.

 Don’t Translate English to Your Mother Tongue